DarkWiiPlayer/scaffold/readme.md

 This library offers a collection of helpers to quickly build custom project scaffolding into Lua projects by turning table structures into directory structures.

+## Documentation

+Clone the project and run `ldoc` to generate the documentation.

 ## Examples

 ### Building a Directory